11 Generic Products That Are Just as Good as Name Brand

 pioneer111/Adobe Hands rolling out sheet of aluminum foil

-You may want to try out the generic version of aluminum foil at your local store and see how it holds up compared to the name-brand versions.
 Chances are it may not be that different and could still save you money.
 Also think about doing the same test with name-brand plastic wrap compared to its generic version.

 Cereal

-pauchi/Adobe Bowl of cereal
+pauchi/Adobe bowl of cereal

-Those cartoon characters on the boxes in the cereal aisle may be inviting, but they also could cost you more money to put them on your pantry shelf.
 Instead, try the generic version of those cereals the next time you head down that aisle.
 The box may not be as visually inviting, but it could save you some cash.

 Bottom line